American Revolution: 1767–1773: Townshend Acts, Tea Act and the escalation of violence

-1774–1775: Intolerable Acts
+1774–1775: Intolerable Acts and the unifying First Continental Congress

-A 1774 illustration from The London Magazine depicts Prime Minister Lord North, author of the Boston Port Act, forcing the Intolerable Acts down the throat of America, whose arms are restrained by Lord Chief Justice Mansfield with a tattered "Boston Petition" trampled on the ground beside her.
-Lord Sandwich pins down her feet and peers up her robes; behind them, Mother Britannia weeps while France and Spain look on.
+A 1774 illustration from The London Magazine depicts Prime Minister Lord North, author of the Boston Port Act, pouring tea from a teapot labelled "Intolerable Acts" down the throat of America, whose arms are restrained by Lord Chief Justice Mansfield with a tattered "Boston Petition" trampled on the ground beside her.
+Lord Sandwich pins down her feet and peers up her robes; behind them, Mother Britannia turns away and weeps while personifications of France and Spain look on with smug expressions.

 The British government responded by passing four laws that came to be known as the Intolerable Acts, further darkening colonial opinion towards England.
 The first was the Massachusetts Government Act which altered the Massachusetts charter and restricted town meetings.
 The second was the Administration of Justice Act which ordered that all British soldiers to be tried were to be arraigned in Britain, not in the colonies.
 The third was the Boston Port Act, which closed the port of Boston until the British had been compensated for the tea lost in the Boston Tea Party.
 The fourth was the Quartering Act of 1774, which allowed royal governors to house British troops in the homes of citizens without permission of the owner.

-In response, Massachusetts patriots issued the Suffolk Resolves and formed an alternative shadow government known as the Provincial Congress, which began training militia outside British-occupied Boston.
-In September 1774, the First Continental Congress convened, consisting of representatives from each colony, to serve as a vehicle for deliberation and collective action.
+In response, "Starting in August 1774, each time a court was slated to meet in some Massachusetts town, great numbers of angry citizens made sure it did not".
+The next month Patriots issued the Suffolk Resolves and formed an alternative shadow cabinet known as the Massachusetts Provincial Congress, which began training militia outside British-occupied Boston.
+In September 1774, the First Continental Congress convened in Pennsylvania, consisting of representatives from each colony, to serve as a vehicle for deliberation and collective action.
 During secret debates, conservative Joseph Galloway proposed the creation of a colonial Parliament that would be able to approve or disapprove acts of the British Parliament, but his idea was tabled in a vote of 6 to 5 and was subsequently removed from the record.
-Congress called for a boycott beginning on December 1, 1774, of all British goods; it was enforced by new local committees authorized by the Congress.

-It also began coordinating Patriot resistance by militias which existed in every colony and which had gained military experience in the French and Indian War.
+Congress called for a boycott beginning on December 1, 1774, of all British goods; it was enforced by new local committees authorized by the Congress that were largely built upon the earlier Committees of Correspondence.
+It also began coordinating Patriot resistance by militias in each colony, including many veterans who had gained military experience in the French and Indian War.
 For the first time, the Patriots were armed and unified against Parliament.